muhweziasaph/static-html-demo/README.md

      </html>

 	I created a dockerfile to serve the HTML file using Nginx.
-# i Used an official Nginx image as the base image
+# i used  an official Nginx image as the base image
      FROM nginx:alpine
 # i Copied the static HTML file to the Nginx web root directory
      COPY index.html /usr/share/nginx/html/index.html